 Action for Young Athletes in Chicago

-Adolescent Medicine is a community organization comprised of Northwestern University Feinberg School of Medicine students, who have a passion for sustainable education and the promotion of healthy lifestyles in teenagers and young adults.
-Adolescent Medicine functions to advocate for the health and education of adolescents during their transitional years of independence through Sexual Education and Lifestyle Medicine (i.e. Nutritional Guidance and Physical Activity)
+Adolescent Medicine is a community organization comprised of Northwestern University Feinberg School of Medicine students who have a passion for sustainable education and the promotion of healthy lifestyles in teenagers and young adults.
+Adolescent Medicine functions to advocate for the health and education of teenagers and young adults during their transitional years of independence through a bi-annual Lifestyle Medicine course focusing on nutrition, physical activity, and mental health.

 American Medical Student Association